 The bottom line

 So, Koovs should benefit from the growth of the market.
 Unfortunately, it remains to be seen whether or not the business will survive long enough to be able to be able to capture this growth.
 Management is targeting profitability by 2020, but this depends on financing, and the longer the company remains unprofitable, the more money investors will have to commit to the business.

 Overall, it looks as if investors should avoid this falling knife today as shares in Koovs could have much further to fall.

 Koovs looks to me to be a value trap, despite the company's enormous opportunity.
 To help you avoid value traps, the Motley Fool has put together this free report titled The Worst Mistakes Investors Make.

 The report is a compilation of errors all investors make that can cost you thousands in lost profits but are easy to avoid.
 By being aware of these mistakes, hopefully, your investment performance will dramatically improve.

 The report is entirely free so what have you got to lose?
 Click here to get your copy today.

-G A Chester has no position in any shares mentioned.
-The Motley Fool UK has no position in any of the shares mentioned.
+Rupert Hargreaves does not own shares in any company mentioned.
+The Motley Fool UK owns shares of and has recommended ASOS.
+The Motley Fool UK has recommended boohoo.com.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.